Knowing how to clean a water jug is one of the most important skills a prepper can have.

 You can’t survive without water, so you need to store it any way you can.
 That means having clean containers.

 In this article, I’ll teach you how to easily clean any water jug or bottle in under 3 minutes without using a brush or harsh chemicals like bleach.

-No algae is safe from my wrath.
+No algae will safe from your wrath!

-Notice how the adult human hand can’t easily fit inside most water bottles.
+Notice how the adult human hand can’t easily fit inside most water bottles?

 Not even my wife, blessed by the gods with the tiny hands of a pickpocket, can get her hand inside.

 When it comes to jugs, most bottle brushes won't fit.
 Even if it does, its usually too short and flimsy to scrub the bottom effectively.

 Forget about reaching the inner sides of the bottle.

 This problem weighed heavily on my mind for many years, until an old gypsy woman who appeared to me in a forest told me her secret technique.

 She told me everything she knew about how to clean a water jug, then de-materialized before I could thank her.